 It is also the startup hub that has seen the rise to prominence of many famous start-ups like Swiggy, Ola, Redbus, etc. Many MNCs also have their offices and manufacturing plants in and near the city including Bosch, Mercedes Benz, Volvo, GM, L&T, Honda, ABB, HAL, Dell, Nokia, Wistron, and many others.

-All this translates to a massive population influx into the city which has given rise to many big real estate companies in Bangalore including Brigade Enterprises, Prestige Estates, Sobha, and others.
+All this translates to a massive population influx into the city, giving rise to many big real estate companies in Bangalore including Brigade Enterprises, Prestige Estates, Sobha, and others.

-Sobha is one of the largest real estate developers based out of Bangalore.
-The company has developed projects and real estate totaling 120 million sq feet as of June 2022.
+Sobha Limited is one of the largest real estate developers based out of Bangalore.
+The Company has developed projects and real estate totaling 124 million sq feet as of December 2022.
 It has expanded its presence to 27 cities in 14 states including Kozhikode, Chennai, Cochin, Coimbatore, Gurugram, Mysuru, Pune, and Thrissur.

 But unlike other real estate developers in the country, Sobha also boasts of a very strong project execution capability and enviable track record which has also seen the company develop over 160 real estate projects and many landmark external projects including the corporate houses of Infosys, WIPRO, HCL, Dell, Bosch, Biocon, Taj Group of Hotels and ITC Hotels.

 So, what is it that sets Sobha apart from the rest of the pack and has so many big brand names trust this developer with the monumental project of making their headquarters?

 The X Factor for Sobha lies in their backward integration model.
 This was also the subject of a famous Harvard Business School case study which was dedicated to its success.